Difference Between A Mature Relationship And An Immature Relationship

 There's a void in immature relationships, an apparent absence and incessant worry that something's missing.

 It eats away at you when you go to sleep or leave each other for just a few hours.
-It burns dimly when you're together, but you wave it off with sex and constant chatter.
+It burns dimly when you're together, but you wave it off with physical intimacy and constant chatter.

 Mature relationships have no void.
 There are no empty spaces or tiny cracks.
 There is never a feeling that something has been taken away or is leaving with the other person.